MDFARHYN/airbnbScraping/README.md

 ## 📺 Tutorials and Blog

 - [📹 YouTube Tutorial](https://youtube.com) - Watch how to set up and use this scraper.
-- [📝 Blog Post](https://yourblog.com) - Step-by-step guide to build and customize the scraper.
+- [📝 Blog Post](https://rayobyte.com/community/scraping-project/airbnb-web-scraping-with-python-extract-listings-and-pricing-data/) - Step-by-step guide to build and customize the scraper.
+- [🌐 My Website](https://farhyn.com/) - Visit my website for more projects and updates.

 ---